chinamike65/hugo-tuolesi/content/book1/book1en.md

 (Consonant Mantra)

 This is the "vowel mantra" and the "consonant mantra".
-It should be recited more than seven times in a row.
+They should be recited more than seven times in a row.
 If we don't have time, we can recite it three times, but it is usually better to recite it seven times.

 The pronunciation of mantras such as vowel mantras and consonant mantras must be learned from the master's accent, and mantras cannot be learned only from words, because words cannot express them.